Fact Sheet 32:

 EMV (Europay, MasterCard and Visa) is a global standard for authenticating credit and debit card transactions.
 EMV cards are smart cards that have a chip embedded into the card.
 The customer must enter a PIN to authenticate the transaction.
 Unlike traditional credit cards, EMV cards do not rely on a magnetic stripe on the back of the card.
 EMV cards are considered to provide greater security than traditional credit cards.
 EMV cards are the standard in Europe.

-Most U.S. chip cards will be "chip and signature" rather than the European "chip and PIN" cards.
+Most U.S. chip cards are "chip and signature" rather than the European "chip and PIN" cards.
 Instead of entering a PIN on a machine to verify your purchase, you may be asked to sign a receipt just as you now do for swiped credit cards.
-Chip cards will continue to have magnetic stripes on the back to accomodate merchants that do not have chip readers.
+Chip cards will continue to have magnetic stripes on the back to accommodate merchants that do not have chip readers.

 May a merchant require a minimum purchase when I pay with a credit card?

 A merchant can require a minimum purchase when you pay by credit card, as long as the minimum purchase amount is not greater than $10.
-Prior to implementation of HR 4173 - Dodd-Frank Wall Street Reform and Consumer Protection Act, Visa and MasterCard Merchant Agreements prohibited merchants from imposing a minimum purchase amount.
-Section 1075 of this law now prohibits payment networks (including Visa and MasterCard) from placing such restrictions upon merchants.
 Most businesses have chosen not to implement a minimum purchase requirement, but they are free to do so as long as the minimum does not exceed $10.

 Can a merchant add a surcharge or "checkout fee" when I pay by credit card?

 It depends upon the state where the merchant is located.
-A November 2012 class-action settlement (effective on January 27, 2013) with Visa and MasterCard allows "checkout fees" to cover the cost of processing the credit card transaction, except in the 10 states where these fees are prohibited by law.
+A November 2012 class-action settlement with Visa and MasterCard allows "checkout fees" to cover the cost of processing the credit card transaction, except in the 10 states where these fees are prohibited by law.

 The California ban on credit card surcharges applies to private businesses, but does not apply to government agencies or public utilities.
 It specifically allows discounts for cash payments.
 California Civil Code Section 1748.1(a) provides: